St. Andrew Lutheran Church

 The general attire at St. Andrew is casual.
 Although some dress more formally, many adults wear jeans, t-shirts and shorts.

 Holy Communion is offered at both services every Sunday.
 Like baptism, we believe that Holy Communion is a means of grace from God meant for all people.
 We practice open communion where all people of all ages are invited to participate, regardless of their background, traditions or beliefs.
 Each Sunday communion is presented as a gift of God that is FOR ALL because of the love demonstrated in Jesus’ death and resurrection.
+Gluten-free bread and grape juice is available during communion for those who need it.

 Part of the rhythm of worship at St. Andrew is to follow the seasons of the church calendar.
 These seasons have different colors and themes.
 They are: